ibm-cloud-docs/BlockStorage/dr-accessible-primary.md

    {: note}

 4. Click **View All {{site.data.keyword.blockstorageshort}}**.
-5. Click your active LUN (it was your previous target volume).
+5. Click your active volume (it was your previous target volume).
 6. Mount and attach your storage volume to the host.
 For more information, see [Connecting your storage](/docs/BlockStorage?topic=BlockStorage-orderingBlockStorage&interface=ui#mountingnewLUN).

 ## Fail over to replica from the CLI